Skip to content

 An LLM agent working with MolPy faces the same problem as any user relying on memory: API knowledge goes stale.
 A guessed function name, parameter list, or return type may look plausible and still be wrong.

-MolPy's MCP server fixes that by exposing the installed package as structured tools.
+The MolCrafts MCP suite fixes that by exposing the installed packages as structured tools.
 Instead of guessing, the agent can ask what modules exist, which symbols a module exports, what a callable accepts, and how a function is implemented.
-The answers come from the local MolPy installation, not from the model's training data.
+The answers come from the local installation, not from the model's training data.

 In practice, the workflow is simple: